Just about any dog can enjoy agility in some capacity, but there are certainly some dogs that are a cut above.

 - Intelligence.
-Having a smart dog just makes a lot of things easier.
+Having a smart dog breed just makes a lot of things easier.
 These quick-witted pooches can make you feel like they are reading your mind, not to mention agility training is a lot more fun when your dog picks up on new skills quickly and easily.

 - Trainability.
 Not all smart dogs are trainable, and not all trainable dogs are smart.
 “Trainability” generally is a combination of intelligence, focus, and drive – the dog needs to want what you have (drive), the ability to pay attention (focus), and the ability to understand what you’re asking (intelligence).